HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 #### First Input Delay (FID)

-[First Input Delay](https://web.dev/fid/) (FID) describes the responsiveness of a site, especially related to how long it takes for a site to respond after a user first clicks on a page element.
+<a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID) describes the responsiveness of a site, especially related to how long it takes for a site to respond after a user first clicks on a page element.
 A low FID is desirable, especially on mobile web interactions, where the responsiveness of a mobile site should ideally rival the responsiveness of a comparable native app, to make the interactions feel equally fluid and satisfying.
 Google considers a site to have “good” FID if at least 75% of experiences are under 100 ms.

 {{ figure_markup(
     image="good-fid.png",